emacs-eask/cli/docs/section-5-api.md

 ---
-title: Eask API
+title: Developer API
 permalink: api
 ---

-# Eask Application Programming Interface (API)
+# Developer Application Programming Interface (API)

 This document provides a reference of the public Eask API, which you may use in your own projects and extensions to Eask.